wp-plugins/sexy-contact-form/readme.txt

 == Description ==

-[GSpeech](http://2glux.com/projects/sexy-contact-form) - The Sexiest way to get contacted!
+[Sexy Contact Form](http://2glux.com/projects/sexy-contact-form) - The Sexiest way to get contacted!
 You will be surprised by count of all the possible features!

 = See =
 [Live Demo](http://2glux.com/projects/sexy-contact-form/demo)